wqking/eventpp/doc/eventqueue.md

 bool peekEvent(EventQueue::QueuedEvent * queuedEvent);
 ```
 Retrieve an event from the queue.
 The event is returned in `queuedEvent`.
+`queuedEvent` is a std::tuple, which the first element is the EventQueue::Event, and the other elements are the arguments passed in `enqueue`.
 If the queue is empty, the function returns false, otherwise true if an event is retrieved successfully.
 After the function returns, the original even is still in the queue.
 Note: `peekEvent` doesn't work with any non-copyable event arguments.
 If `peekEvent` is called when any arguments are non-copyable, compile fails.